srikanthbanoth6160/Rain-Fall-Detection-using-Machine-Learning/README.md

-# 🌧️ Weather Prediction using LSTM
+# 🌧️ Rain Fall Detection using LSTM

 ## 🚀 Introduction
 This project implements **time-series forecasting** using **LSTM (Long Short-Term Memory)** to predict rainfall based on historical weather data from Australia.
 By leveraging deep learning models, this project aims to improve the accuracy of weather predictions for better planning and decision-making.